olamide203/hyoka/README.md

 - `maxE`: the maximum exponent value
 - `crypto`: whether to use the crypto module for random number generation
 - `angles`: the unit of angles to use for trig functions
+- `decimalPlaces`: the number of decimal places of returned value

 The config options can be set using the `config` method on the `Expression` class: